lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Note: In this section both entities in the communication need to send and receive messages.
 For ease of explanation we use the term "Alice" to denote the entity possessing the KEM key pair and who wishes to authenticate messages sent, and "Bob" to denote the entity who needs to authenticate the messages received.

-Bob must have generated the ciphertext using KEM encapsulation with Alice’s public key and have transferred it to Alice in an InfoTypeAndValue in a previous message.
+Bob must have generated the ciphertext using KEM encapsulation with Alice's public key and have transferred it to Alice in an InfoTypeAndValue in a previous message.
 Using a KDF, Alice will derive a shared secret key from the KEM shared secret and other data sent by Bob.
 PKIProtection will contain a MAC value calculated using that shared secret key, and the protectionAlg will be the following:

 ~~~~ asn.1
   id-KemBasedMac OBJECT IDENTIFIER ::= {1 2 840 113533 7 66 16}